osg-htc/operations/SLA/myosg.md

 | 3rd | OSG Production Coordinator |
 | 4th | OSG Technical Director and Executive Director |

-Detailed information on contacts are viewable on the following [[https://myosg.grid.iu.edu/rgsummary/index?datasource=summary&summary_attrs_showhierarchy=on&summary_attrs_showservice=on&summary_attrs_sho\
-wfqdn=on&summary_attrs_showcontact=on&gip_status_attrs_showtestresults=on&gip_status_attrs_showfqdn=on&account_type=cumulative_hours&ce_account_type=gip_vo&se_account_type=vo_transfer_volume&start_type=7\
-daysago&start_date=09/15/2009&end_type=now&end_date=09/15/2009&site_10047=on&rg=on&rg_246=on&gridtype=on&gridtype_1=on&voown=on&voown_25=on&active=on&active_value=1&disable_value=1][MyOSG URL]], and are \
-maintained within the [[https://oim.grid.iu.edu][OSG Information Management]] system (for editing purposes only).
+Detailed information on contacts are viewable on the following [[https://myosg.grid.iu.edu/rgsummary/index?datasource=summary&summary_attrs_showhierarchy=on&summary_attrs_showservice=on&summary_attrs_showfqdn=on&summary_attrs_showcontact=on&gip_status_attrs_showtestresults=on&gip_status_attrs_showfqdn=on&account_type=cumulative_hours&ce_account_type=gip_vo&se_account_type=vo_transfer_volume&start_type=7daysago&start_date=09/15/2009&end_type=now&end_date=09/15/2009&site_10047=on&rg=on&rg_246=on&gridtype=on&gridtype_1=on&voown=on&voown_25=on&active=on&active_value=1&disable_value=1][MyOSG URL]], and are maintained within the [[https://oim.grid.iu.edu][OSG Information Management]] system (for editing purposes only).

-Any ongoing "Normal" or "Elevated" level issues will be discussed at the weekly [[https://twiki.grid.iu.edu/bin/view/Operations/ProductionMeetingMinutes][Operations]] and [[https://twiki.grid.iu.edu/bin/\
+Any ongoing "Normal" or "Elevated" level issues will be discussed at the weekly [[https://twiki.grid.iu.edu/bin/view/Operations/ProductionMeetingMinutes][Operations]] and [[https://twiki.grid.iu.edu/bin/view/Production/WeeklyProductionMeetings][Production]] meetings.
-view/Production/WeeklyProductionMeetings][Production]] meetings.

 ## Service Availability and Outages
 The GOC will strive for 99% service availability.
-If service availability falls below 99% monthly as monitored by the GOC on two consecutive months a root cause analysis and service plan will be submitte\
-d to the OSG stakeholders for plans to restore an acceptable level of service availability.
+If service availability falls below 99% monthly as monitored by the GOC on two consecutive months a root cause analysis and service plan will be submitted to the OSG stakeholders for plans to restore an acceptable level of service availability.

 A maximum of two non-scheduled outages will be accepted by OSG during each six month period of service.
-If the GOC experiences more than the allotted outage, a service plan will be submitted to the OSG s\
-takeholders with plans to restore the service to an acceptable level of operations.
+If the GOC experiences more than the allotted outage, a service plan will be submitted to the OSG stakeholders with plans to restore the service to an acceptable level of operations.

 ## Service Support Hours
 The MyOSG service is supported 24x7 by the GOC and Indiana University.
 Critical and High level issues will result in response within (1) hour.
-All other issues will be investigated by the next business d\
+All other issues will be investigated by the next business day.
-ay.

 ## Service Off-Hours Support Procedures
 All MyOSG issues should be reported to the GOC immediately by [[http://ticket.grid.iu.edu][trouble ticket]] web submission.
-If the problem is deemed critical, a GOC staff member will be alerted immediate\
+If the problem is deemed critical, a GOC staff member will be alerted immediately.
-ly.

 ## Requests for Service Enhancements

 This section deals with planned maintenance outages.
 Please see [[#Service_Target_Response_Prioriti][Service Target Response Priorities and Response Times]] for information on unplanned outages.

 The OSG Operations will respond to customer requests for service enhancements based on GOC determination of the necessity and desirability of the enhancement.
-No alteration or deletions will be brought t\
-o the production MyOSG without a minimum of ten (10) business days of testing.
-New human-interface features or new machine readable interfaces may be brought to production with five (5) business days of \
-testing from the feature requester.
+No alteration or deletions will be brought to the production MyOSG without a minimum of ten (10) business days of testing.
+New human-interface features or new machine readable interfaces may be brought to production with five (5) business days of testing from the feature requester.
 The GOC reserves the right to enhance the physical environment of the service based on IU and GOC needs.
-No enhancement will occur without advanced notice to the OSG c\
+No enhancement will occur without advanced notice to the OSG community.
-ommunity.

 ## Customer Problem Reporting
 The GOC provides operators 24x7x365.
 MyOSG problems should be reported immediately by one of the following mechanisms.